i2p/i2p.i2p/android/README.txt

 #then run the debugger
 ../../android-sdk-linux_86/tools/ddms &

-#to rebuild and reinstall to emulator:
+#to rebuild and reinstall to emulator or phone:
 ant reinstall

 # Now click on the I2P icon on your phone!